losizm/scamper/README.md

     Right(MethodNotAllowed().withAllow(GET, HEAD))
 }
 ```

-An `HttpRequest` is passed to the `RequestHandler`, and the handler returns
-`Either[HttpRequest, HttpResponse]`.
-If the handler is unable to satisfy the
-request, it returns an `HttpRequest` so that the next handler can have its turn.
-Otherwise, it returns an `HttpResponse`, and any remaining handlers are
-effectively ignored.

 Note the order in which handlers are applied matters.
 For instance, in the
 example above, you'd swap the order of handlers if you wanted to log GET and